 I need a device

 Q: Do you have a teletypewriter (TTY) or Telecommunications Device for the Deaf (TDD) available?

 Answer: Yes, there are several public TTYs on campus.

 Q: How can I obtain an assistive listening device (ALD)?

-Some campus auditoriums have permanent ALD equipment available (through the PA system) including Memorial Auditorium and Annenberg.
-ALDs can also be ordered through Event Services for other venues; please allow one week advance notice.
-It's helpful to have a designated event staff member in charge of disability accommodations and equipment (this person would be responsible for knowing where the ALDs are located and how to assist someone if such a request is made).
+Some campus auditoriums have permanent ALD equipment (through the PA system), including Memorial Auditorium and Annenberg.
+ALDs can also be ordered through Event Services for other venues (please allow one week's advance notice).
+It's helpful to have a designated event staff member in charge of disability-related accommodations and equipment (this person would be responsible for knowing where the ALDs are located and how to assist someone if such a request is made).